 - Use a seed mix specifically for tube feeders, such as our Feeder Mix.
 Smaller, high quality, clean seeds are less likely to clump together meaning the birds can feed more easily.

-- Look for feeders with offset ports, such as the Onyx range.
-These make sure that any dampness isn't confined to the same areas of the feeder, helping the seed to flow.
+- Look for feeders with offset ports - these make sure that any dampness isn't confined to the same areas of the feeder, helping the seed to flow.

 - For ground feeders, tables and trays, there should always be drainage holes.
 Preferably a mesh base to help airflow around the seed easily.